Nomanpathan/vpn-at-home/README.rst

 1-click deployment of OpenVPN with DNS ad blocking sinkhole.
 Deploys to your favorite VPS machine.
 Created with **Vue.js**, **Semantic UI** and **Django**.
 And with love, of course.

-Where I can find packages
+Where I can find packages?
 -------------------------

 Ubuntu 20.04 users can use pre-built packages: